duckdb/duckdb-web/docs/sql/introduction.md

 ---
 Here we provide an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is in no way a complete tutorial on SQL.
 This tutorial is adapted from the [PostgreSQL tutorial](https://www.postgresql.org/docs/11/tutorial-sql-intro.html).

-In the examples that follow, we assume that you have installed DuckDB.
-See [here](/docs/installation/) for information on how to install DuckDB.
-You can launch the shell of DuckDB in the installation directory ``build/release/tools/shell/shell``.
+In the examples that follow, we assume that you have installed the DuckDB Command Line Interface (CLI) shell.
+See [here](/docs/installation?environment=cli) for information on how to install the CLI.
+If you build from the source tree, you can launch the CLI from the build directory ``build/release/duckdb``.
 Launching the shell should give you the following prompt:

 ```
+SQLite version DuckDB cbf92c4
 Enter ".help" for usage hints.
 Connected to a transient in-memory database.
-duckdb>
+Use ".open FILENAME" to reopen on a persistent database.
+sqlite>
 ```

-Note that by launching the database like this, an **in-memory database is launched**.
+> By launching the database like this, an **in-memory database is launched**.
 That means that no data is persisted on disk.
 To persist data on disk you should also pass a database path to the shell.
 The database will then be stored at that path and can be reloaded from disk later.
+Also please don't be confused that it says "SQLite" in the shell, we re-used SQLite's shell as-is and only replaced the backend with DuckDB.

 # Concepts
 DuckDB is a relational database management system (RDBMS).
 That means it is a system for managing data stored in relations.
 A relation is essentially a mathematical term for a table.